JackCossack/ERBOH.com-Nomic/game/Voting.md

 Votes against: 2

 Log's proposal:
 **If two players move to the same space on the game map, they have the option to initiate a duel between them that awards 52 points to the winner.
 The duel must be agreed upon by both parties.
-The terms of the duel are be arbitrary as long as both parties agree to them.**
+The terms of the duel are arbitrary as long as both parties agree to them.**
 Voting ends on 2019-06-29, on 7:47 PM Polish time.
 Votes for: 1
 Votes against: 0